 Standard heart catheterization involves inserting a catheter into the femoral artery in the groin and threading it to the heart to perform a variety of tasks, such as measuring the heart, diagnosing conditions, clearing a blockage or placing a stent.
-A new technique, called a radial artery catheterization, inserts the catheter into the radial artery at the wrist.
+A new technique, called a transradial catheterization, inserts the catheter into the radial artery at the wrist.

 “The radial artery approach is much safer for women,” said Colin Barker, M.D., cardiologist at the Houston Methodist DeBakey Heart & Vascular Center.
 “A recent clinical trial of more than 1,700 catheterizations in women showed the rates of bleeding or vascular complications were 59 percent lower when using the radial artery approach.”